Of course, we have to start off with the classic Hanukkah game, dreidel!

 Some Medieval European Jewish communities had a custom of playing card games or board games such as chess throughout the night of Christmas Eve, in order to stay vigilant in case of pogroms.
-Board games have thus for some people eventually become associated with the entire winter holiday season.
+Board games have thus eventually become associated for many Jewish families with the entire winter holiday season.
 Today, in happier circumstances, this tradition makes for a fun Hanukkah family activity!

 Get ready for board game night with our gorgeous game set made out of deluxe olive wood from the Land of Israel and crafted by Israeli artisans, with carved wood game pieces included for chess, checkers, and backgammon.